Updated June 2023

-Figure S5.7 shows marketable gas demand within Alberta by sector and gas available for removal.
+Figure S5.7 shows marketable gas demand in Alberta by sector and gas available for removal.

-Demand for natural gas within Alberta declined about 2 per cent from 2019, accounting for 59 per cent of marketable production volumes, or 168.9 million cubic metres per day 106 m3/d (6 billion cubic feet per day [Bcf/d]).
-This is the largest annual decline in total gas demand since 2001 and highlights the impact of the COVID-19 pandemic on economic activity and energy use in the province.
+Demand for natural gas in Alberta increased by 6.2 per cent from 2021, accounting for 63 per cent of marketable production volumes (194.7 million cubic metres per day 106 m3/d or 6.9 billion cubic feet per day [Bcf/d]).

-Total domestic demand for natural gas in Alberta is estimated to reach 223.2 106 m3/d (7.9 Bcf/d) by 2030.
-Growing at 2 per cent annually, this represents a slowdown relative to the previous decade when demand increased about 3.4 per cent per year.
+Total domestic demand for natural gas in Alberta is estimated to reach 219.1 106 m3/d (7.8 Bcf/d) by 2032, growing at an average of 1.2 per cent annually.
+This growth rate is slower than the previous decade when demand increased by an average of 4.3 per cent annually.

-By end-use sector, gas demand is anticipated to grow over the forecast as follows:
+Gas demand is anticipated to grow over the forecast in the following sectors:

-- Oil sands demand is expected to account for over 40 per cent of the increase in natural gas demand over the forecast, driven by increasing use from oil sands in situ operations.
+- Oil sands demand is expected to account for 67 per cent of the growth over the forecast, primarily driven by increased demand from oil sands in situ operations.

-- Other sectors combined, including residential, commercial, non-oil sands industrial, and transportation, will account for the remaining growth in demand.
-Demand is expected to increase at an annual rate near or below one per cent, driven up by economic and population growth, and offset by energy efficiency gains.
+- Other sectors combined (residential, commercial, nonoil sands industrial, transportation) will account for the remaining growth in demand.
+Demand is expected to increase at an annual rate of about half a per cent, driven by economic and population growth and partially offset by energy efficiency gains.

-Following a decline over two consecutive years, natural gas removals from Alberta, as transfers to other provinces and exports to the U.S., increased by 2 per cent in 2020.
-This was due to steady marketable gas production levels and a decline in domestic use.
+Natural gas removals from Alberta (i.e., transfers to other provinces and exports to the U.S.) increased by 7.4 per cent in 2022, as growth in marketable gas production outweighed increases in domestic use.

-Various projects are in the works to improve market access for western Canadian natural gas.
-Alberta’s natural gas will increasingly compete for pipeline capacity with rising production from British Columbia, where producers are also likely to benefit most from liquefied natural gas (LNG) export projects.
-However, an overall increase in market access over the forecast will directly benefit Alberta producers via reduced infrastructure congestion and improved commodity pricing.
+Various projects are underway to improve market access for western Canadian natural gas.
+Alberta’s natural gas will compete for pipeline capacity with rising production from British Columbia, where producers are also likely to benefit most from liquefied natural gas (LNG) export projects.
+LNG exports, and an overall increase in market access over the forecast period, will directly benefit Alberta producers via less infrastructure congestion and improved commodity pricing.